Metrolab Three-axis Hall Magnetometer THM1176 featured in Essentials of MRI Safety by Donald W. McRobbie

-Complex equations and models are stripped back to present the foundations of theory and physics necessary to understand each topic, from the basic laws of magnetism to The field around a magnet, not in the gap or bore. spatial In this context, gradient refers to the spatial variation of the magnetic field. maps of common MRI scanners.
+Complex equations and models are stripped back to present the foundations of theory and physics necessary to understand each topic, from the basic laws of magnetism to fringe field spatial gradient maps of common MRI scanners.
 Written by an internationally recognised MRI author, educator, and MRI safety expert, this important textbook:

 - Reflects the most current research, guidelines, and MRI safety information

 - Explains procedures for scanning pregnant women, managing MRI noise exposure, and handling emergency situations

 - Prepares candidates for the American Board of MR Safety exam and other professional certifications

 - Aligns with MRI safety roles such as MR Medical Director (MRMD), MR Safety Officer (MRSO) and MR Safety Expert (MRSE)

 - Contains numerous illustrations, figures, self-assessment tests, key references, and extensive appendices